Universality of excited three-body bound states in one dimension: Influence of deeply bound two-body states on the three-body universality

-Here we consider as an example the resonance $r=2$ where there are two ($\nu = 0$ and $\nu = 1$) deeply bound states in the heavy-light system.
+Here we consider as an example the case $r=2$ where there are two ($\nu = 0$ and $\nu = 1$) deeply bound states in the heavy-light system in addition to the weakly-bound state with $\nu=2$.
 Moreover, the fermionic case ($n=1$) is chosen because of its faster convergence in the limit of vanishing two-body binding energy $\E_r^{(2)}$ compared to the bosonic case.
-In Fig. \ref{fig:deepstatesareimportant} we illustrate the influence of the deeply bound states on the energy ratio $\tilde{\epsilon}_{r,n}$, which converges against $\epsilon_{r,n}$, Eq. \eqref{epsilon}, provided that all expansion terms are included in Eqs. \eqref{eq:sep_phi_MainText} and \eqref{eq:FE_final_MainText}.
-For this purpose we take into account different combinations of expansion terms as indicated by the legend.
+In Fig. \ref{fig:deepstatesareimportant} we illustrate the influence of the deeply bound states on the energy ratio $\tilde{\epsilon}_{r,n}$.
+This ratio converges towards $\epsilon_{r,n}$, Eq. \eqref{epsilon}, provided that all expansion terms are included in Eqs. \eqref{eq:sep_phi_MainText} and \eqref{eq:FE_final_MainText}.
+To explore the influence of particular expansion terms on the three-body energy, we consider different combinations in the expansion as indicated by the legend.
 Filled symbols mark the results for an interaction potential of shape $f_\L$, Eq. \eqref{eq:fL}, and empty ones for the shape $f_\G$, Eq. \eqref{eq:fG}.
 We consider four different combinations:

-(i) ($\nu = 0,1,2$; red dots) If both deeply bound two-body states and the nearly resonant one are included, the ratio $\tilde{\epsilon}_{2,1}$ converges to the limit value $\epsilon_{1}^\star$ for the contact interaction (black line).
+(i) ($\nu = 0,1,2$; red dots) If both deeply bound two-body states and the weakly-bound one are included, the ratio $\tilde{\epsilon}_{2,1}$ converges to the limit value $\epsilon_{1}^\star$ for the contact interaction (black line).

 (ii) ($\nu = 0,2$; yellow squares) Excluding the first excited heavy-light bound state ($\nu = 1$) from the analysis has no observable impact on the limit value of the energy ratio.

 (iii) ($\nu = 1,2$; purple diamonds) When excluding instead the heavy-light ground state, described by the term $\nu = 0$, the energy ratio converges to a limit value that is different from $\epsilon_1^\star$ of the contact interaction.